-What You Need to Know About Airline Pilot, Copilot, or Flight Engineer
+What is an Airline Pilot, Copilot, or Flight Engineer?

 Airline Pilot, Copilot, or Flight Engineer Example Pilot and navigate the flight of fixed-wing, multi-engine aircraft, usually on scheduled air carrier routes, for the transport of passengers and cargo.
 Requires Federal Air Transport Pilot certificate and rating for specific aircraft type used.
 Includes regional, National, and international airline pilots and flight instructors of airline pilots.

-List of Airline Pilot, Copilot, or Flight Engineer Job Duties
+Daily Life Of an Airline Pilot, Copilot, or Flight Engineer

 - Instruct other pilots and student pilots in aircraft operations and the principles of flight.